briannap6399/social-media-interview-results/public-named-files/hansel-responses.md

  3) What are your experiences with your most used app?
 (Positive and Negative are fine)

     Hansel: Pretty good overall with Roblox!!
 Some kids are rude which sucks, but it’s fine.
-YouTube introduced me to some pretty fucked up stuff, though.
+YouTube introduced me to some pretty f*cked up stuff, though.

 4) Have you felt any negative feelings that were brought upon by another social media user?